itsmevivek01/MoodMac/README.md

 - **Rest** — No activity for a time.

-## Requirements

-- macOS 12 Monterey or later
-- Xcode 15+
-- **Accessibility permission** — required for keyboard monitoring across all apps

 ## Installation

-1. Clone or download the repo
+1. Download and open the .dmg file.
-2. Open `MoodMac.xcodeproj` in Xcode
-3. Set your signing team under Signing & Capabilities
-4. Hit **⌘R** to build and run
-5. When prompted, grant Accessibility access — **System Settings → Privacy & Security → Accessibility → enable MoodMac**
+2. Drag `MoodMac.app` into applications folder.
+3. On first launch, macOS will warn about an “unidentified developer.”
+4. Go to settings → Privacy&Security → Scroll down to Security section and click open anyway.
+5. Now open the app again, grant accessibility permissions when asked.

-> Without Accessibility, typing won't be detected in other apps.
+> Without Accessibility, typing won't be detected.
 Mouse and app switching signals still work fine without it.